tusq-at-usq/motion-analysis/README.md

 Documentation to be added to [`docs`](/docs/).

+A description of each package is provided in the `README` of each package.

 ## Tests

 The tests directory contains scripts to test the functionality of individual modules, and should be used when modifying core modules.